 Study population

 The demographic features of the study population have been described previously [15].
 Briefly HIV-positive patients attending King’s College Hospital, London, United Kingdom, were invited to participate in a cross sectional study to examine the prevalence of kidney disease and its associated factors.
 Clinical information was obtained, as well as blood and urine samples collected and stored at -70C until use.
 RBP was quantified by enzyme-linked immunosorbent assay (ELISA; Immundiagnostik, Bensheim, Germany; reference range 0.01-0.54 mg/L) and expressed as ratio to creatinine concentration (RBPCR).
-KTD was defined by an RBPCR value in the top quartile (>17 µg/mmol).
+KTD was defined by an RBPCR value in the top quartile (>17 µg/mmol), regardless of estimated glomerular filtration or proteinuria.
 The study was reviewed and approved by the NHS research ethics committee.

 Selection of Single Nucleotide Polymorphisms and Genotyping